c1270/models/official/nlp/docs/tfhub.md

-This doc explains how to use TF-NLP's [export_tfhub](https://github.com/tensorflow/models/blob/master/official/nlp/tools/export_tfhub.py) tool to export pre-trained Transformer encoders to SavedModels suitable for publication on TF Hub.
+This doc explains how to use TF-NLP's [export_tfhub](https://github.com/tensorflow/models/blob/master/official/nlp/tools/export_tfhub.py) tool to export pre-trained Transformer encoders to Savedpre-trained_Models suitable for publication on TF Hub.
 (For the steps after that, see TF Hub's [publisher guide](https://www.tensorflow.org/hub/publish).)
-For testing purposes, those SavedModels can also be used from their export locations on the filesystem.
+For testing purposes, those Savedpre-trained_Models can also be used from their export locations on the filesystem.

-On TF Hub, Transformer encoders for text come as a pair of SavedModels:
+On TF Hub, Transformer encoders for text come as a pair of Savedpre-trained_Models:

 *   The preprocessing model applies a tokenizer with a fixed vocab plus some additional logic to turn text into Transformer inputs.